REGnosys/rosetta-code-generators/README.rst

 Rosetta is an open source DSL comprising a grammar and a set of default code generators (see `documentation <https://docs.rosetta-technology.io/dsl/readme.html>`_).
 The `Rosetta DSL repository <https://github.com/REGnosys/rosetta-dsl>`_ has 1 built-in code generator:

-- `Java <https://www.oracle.com/java/>`_: see `code generator <https://github.com/REGnosys/rosetta-dsl/blob/master/com.regnosys.rosetta/src/com/regnosys/rosetta/generator/java/object/ModelObjectGenerator.xtend>`_
+- `Java <https://www.oracle.com/java/>`_: see `code generator <https://github.com/REGnosys/rosetta-dsl/blob/master/com.regnosys.rosetta/src/com/regnosys/rosetta/generator/java/object/ModelObjectGenerator.xtend>`_ (only Java 11 supported)

-The Rosetta Code Generators repository currently provides 3 additional code generators and allows the community to contribute code generators in any other languages (e.g. Go, Python etc.):
+The Rosetta Code Generators repository provides additional code generators and allows the community to contribute code generators in any other languages.
+The languages currently supported are:

 - `DAML <https://daml.com/>`_: see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/daml/src/main/java/com/regnosys/rosetta/generator/daml/object/DamlModelObjectGenerator.xtend>`_
 - `Scala <https://www.scala-lang.org/>`_: see `code genrator <https://github.com/REGnosys/rosetta-code-generators/blob/master/scala/src/main/java/com/regnosys/rosetta/generator/scala/object/ScalaModelObjectGenerator.xtend>`_
 - `TypeScript <https://www.typescriptlang.org/>`_: see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/typescript/src/main/java/com/regnosys/rosetta/generator/typescript/object/TypescriptModelObjectGenerator.xtend>`_
+- `C# <https://docs.microsoft.com/dotnet/csharp/>`_: see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/c-sharp/src/main/java/com/regnosys/rosetta/generator/c_sharp/object/CSharpModelObjectGenerator.xtend>`_ (both C# 8.0 and 9.0 supported)
+- `Go <https://golang.org/>`_: see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/golang/src/main/java/com/regnosys/rosetta/generator/golang/object/GolangModelObjectGenerator.xtend>`_
+- `Kotlin <https://kotlinlang.org/>`_: see see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/kotlin/src/main/java/com/regnosys/rosetta/generator/kotlin/object/KotlinModelObjectGenerator.xtend>`_

 How Does It Work?
 -----------------

-Code generation is akin to *translation* from the Rosetta DSL syntax into the syntax of the chosen programming language.
+Code generation is akin to a *translation* from the Rosetta DSL syntax into the syntax of the chosen programming language.

-It works by allowing API hooks to access an `Ecore <https://wiki.eclipse.org/Ecore>`_ representation of a model. *Ecore* is a `syntax tree <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ which contains the entire information about a given model (as originally expressed in the Rosetta DSL) and allows to perform a model transformation.
-The API expects a set *Rosetta* files (with extension *.rosetta*) as input.
+It works by allowing API hooks to access an `Ecore <https://wiki.eclipse.org/Ecore>`_ representation of the model.
+The API expects a set *.rosetta* files as input.
 The files are parsed using an `ANTLR <https://www.antlr.org/>`_-generated parser and an Ecore model instance is produced.
 This Ecore model is then accessible via an API hook in this repository.

+*Ecore* is a representation of a `syntax tree <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_, which contains the entire information about a given model.
+Ecore therefore acts the the pivot that allows to transform the model originally expressed in the Rosetta DSL into the model expressed in the chosen programming language.
+Code generation is based on `Xtext <https://www.eclipse.org/Xtext/>`_ and the Rosetta DSL itself is expressed using Xtext.

 Here is an illustration of how code generation works: